wallix/awless/README.md

 In each case, the CLI guide you through any running of a template (file template or one-liner) so you always have the chance to confirm or quit.

+Check out the examples of runnig those commands at [Examples](https://github.com/wallix/awless/wiki/Examples)

-Note that you can get inspired with pre-existing templates from the dedicated git repository: https://github.com/wallix/awless-templates.
-See [templates (wiki)](https://github.com/wallix/awless/wiki/Templates) for more details about `awless` templates.
+Note that you can get inspired with our **in progress** [repo of pre-existing templates](https://github.com/wallix/awless-templates)

 ### Log & revert executed template commands